kkoppenhaver/music-yt/README.md

 [Yo-Yo Ma Tiny Desk](https://www.youtube.com/watch?v=3uiUHvET_jg)

+NPR's Tiny Desk is a series unlike any other.
+The fact that they're a proving ground for new artists in a way that few venues are is no accident.
+And the fact that someone as established as Yo-Yo Ma can come into this space and absolutely take all the air out of the room in the most effortless way is a testament to his musicianship.

+"Believe it or not, this was the very first piece of music I started on the cello when I was four years old, one measure at a time..."
+He goes on to give us a behind the scenes glimpse into his multi-decade music career and how his music has given moments of his life a very special meaning.

+He puts a feeling into his instrument unlike any I've ever heard.
+He forces you to pay attention and to interpret his feelings through his playing in a way that is wholly unique.

+If you've ever wanted to be in Yo-Yo Ma's living room, this is probably the closest you'll ever get.
+And that's a place you very much want to be.

 ---

 [Fly Me To The Moon (with rap verse)](https://www.youtube.com/watch?v=O1puRnV6gwE)

+This is the video that caused him to "blow up".
+If you never thought you'd be into astronomy rap, give this one a listen.
+Every line is better than the last, and even more than that, the rhythm guitar that leads into the hook is a bop.

+This video truly shows his talent from start to finish and I hope to see him selling out arenas one day soon.

 ---

 [Reharmonizing Hello, Adele](https://www.youtube.com/watch?v=fuqsEl_0nSg)
 Besides the fact that this is an amazing reimagining of a very popular song, Adam Neely provides justifications for all of his arranging choices.
-Because of that, this is really an amazing BTS look at the process of arranging.
+Because of that, this is really an amazing behind the scenes look at the process of arranging.

 "F does not lay as low on a five string guitar as Db does."
 This is the kind of arranging insight that you don't get when you just hear the final version on Spotify.
 And that's just the starting point of what you'll get from Adam.
 He not only explains the "what" but also the "why".
 And if you're into music even a little, you'll get a ton out of this video and learn more about how musicians support and design around each other than you much normally would.